Zalmotek/Arduino_Environmental_monitoring_with_arduino_pro/README.md

    [Zalmotek team](https://zalmotek.com/)

 ## Acknowledgments
-  - The amazing Arduino Documentation and support!
+  - The amazing Arduino Documentation and the support of [manchoz](https://github.com/manchoz) !